tepsl/php-xxhash/README.md

 [xxHash](https://github.com/Cyan4973/xxHash) is an Extremely fast Hash algorithm, running at RAM speed limits.
 It successfully completes the [SMHasher](http://code.google.com/p/smhasher/wiki/SMHasher) test suite which evaluates collision, dispersion and randomness qualities of hash functions.

-## PHP7 Compatability
+## PHP5 Compatability

-Please note at the moment the master branch should be used for PHP 5.x and develop branch should be used for PHP 7.x
+Please note the master branch should be used only for PHP 7.x

 ## Installation Instructions